Abinayakamatchi/wow-food/README.md

-This a fully functional website developemnt project,this is done using html,css,javascript,php and mysql.
+This a fully functional food ordering website,this is done using html,css,javascript,php and mysql.
-This is an food ordering website ,with admin login page seperatly with authentication.

 WEBSITE OVERVIEW